yash-raj202134/GeoAI-ground-level-NO2-estimation/README.md

 The combination of ground truth and remote sensing data provides a comprehensive dataset for developing robust models capable of accurately estimating NO2 concentrations in diverse conditions.

-Air Quality monitoring stations in study area
+Air Quality monitoring stations in study area (Italy)

 ![](study_area.jpg)
 ## Importance of the Project